 Task 2.
-Addressing the second part of the objective, (a) hased on available information, identify and evaluate methods used to arrest deterioration below the water surface and in the splash zone, and (b) develop new or improved methods that may prove effective in arresting deterioration below the water surface and in the splash zone.
+Task 2.
+Addressing the second part of the objective, (a) based on available information, identify and evaluate methods used to arrest deterioration below the water surface and in the splash zone, and (b) develop new or improved methods that may prove effective in arresting deterioration below the water surface and in the splash zone.

-Task 2 is limited to the following elements and problem areas:
+Task 2 was limited to the following elements and problem areas:

-• Bridge elements-concrete piers and footings, prestressed concrete piles, and reinforced concrete piles.
+Bridge elements-concrete piers and footings, prestressed concrete piles, and reinforced concrete piles.

-• Problem areas-dcterioration due to corrosion, freezing and thawing, chemical attack, and abrasion.
+• Problem areas-deterioration due to corrosion, freezing and thawing, chemical attack, and abrasion.

 Task 3.
-A final report will be prepared documenting the study findings and presenting the results in a practical format.
+A final report was prepared documenting the study findings and presenting the results in a practical format.